 If you`re preparing for competitive exams you cannot miss this.
 Overlapping of topics and having confusion is one of the most probable outcomes while simultaneous preparation.
-It is mandatory to identify such topics and establish a correlation between the topics and cover them at the earliest in order to segregate ample time to other important topics as well, that would help in bringing out positive results for both the exams.
+It is mandatory to identify such topics and establish a correlation between the topics and cover them at the earliest in order to segregate ample time to other important topics as well, which would help in bringing out positive results for both the exams.

 4.Prioritize instead of balancing:

 Some of us might be thinking of showing some leniency towards board exams, but always keep that in mind that these scores will be considered for your MBA or a Master’s degree abroad as well.
 Board exam curriculum creates the base of your competitive exam syllabus and hence it cannot be taken lightly at any cost.